OpenNMS-Archives/smnnepo/README.markdown

     blueprint-sampler-config-snmp.xml: Parsing SNMP XML: http://opennms-root:8980/opennms/rest/config/snmp
     blueprint-sampler-config.xml: parseJaxbXml: http://onms-root:8980/opennms/rest/config/location-name/collection

-Manually invoke the urls and see the result in your browser.
-The result should be a valid non empty XML result.
+Manually invoke the URLs and see the result in your browser.
+The result should be a valid non-empty XML result.

 In addition the result of the <code>SNMP.xml</code> must contain a <code>sysObjectId</code>, e.g.